georgian-io/Multimodal-Toolkit/README.md

-# Transformers with Tabular Data
+# Multimodal Transformers | Transformers with Tabular Data

 --------------------------------------------------------------------------------
 **[Documentation](https://multimodal-toolkit.readthedocs.io/en/latest/index.html)** | **[Colab Notebook](https://multimodal-toolkit.readthedocs.io/en/latest/notes/colab_example.html)**

-A toolkit for incorporating multimodal data on top of text data for classificaition and regression tasks.
+A toolkit for incorporating multimodal data on top of text data for classification and regression tasks.
 It uses HuggingFace transformers as the base model for text features.
 The toolkit adds a combining module that takes the outputs of the transformer in addition to categorical and numerical features to produce rich multimodal features for downstream classification/regression layers.